codedownio/myers-diff/README.md

 ## Benchmarks

-You can generate all the benchmarks by running `run_all_benchmarks.sh`.
+You can generate all the benchmarks by running `./run_all_benchmarks.sh`.
 Full results can be found in `./benchmark_results`.
 All benchmarks were run on in Intel i9-13900K.

 TL;DR:
 * `myers-diff` is faster by around 2.5x, and the advantage grows with larger inputs (around 100k characters).